saladware/event_planner/README.md

 ### Create user
 To start working with the API, you need to create a user. we will send a post request to /users with a username and password.
 The username must be @username of your telegram accaunt
-> To understand the actual use of the api, python examples will be used below, but for convenience you can perform all the same actions from swagger at http:
+> To understand the actual use of the api, python examples will be used below, but for convenience you can perform all the same actions from swagger at http://127.0.0.1:8000/docs
-> //127.0.0.1:8000/docs
 ```python
 import requests
 import json